aaroexxt/CanvasScraper/readme.md

 You will get a token with a form like `7XXX~XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`.
 Copy this text, that's the actual access key.

-Then, run the script with:
+### Run the script downloader script

+Usage is simple:

 ```shell
 python canvas.py <YOUR-TOKEN> <CANVAS-DOMAIN> --all